 Master of Science in Geology

 The M.S. degree is offered to those students who have a degree in the sciences, and have demonstrated the potential for research and a professional career.
 Classified (degree-seeking, fully accepted) admission to the program is recommended by the graduate faculty of the Geosciences Department.
+Students are admitted into one of two concentrations within the M.S.
+Geology: Research or Management.

 The student’s course of study will be determined by consultation and possibly an entrance examination.
 Students will normally be required to complete deficiencies, at the undergraduate level, in any courses required for the B.S. in Geology at Idaho State University.
 Continued enrollment in the program is contingent upon maintaining a 3.0 grade point average and making satisfactory progress toward the degree.